VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 ![lstopo2](./imgs/openg/lstopo.png)

-See all those PCI ids on the right side, those directly corrolate with a lot of the above.
+See all those PCI ids on the right side, those directly correlate with a lot of the above.

 Finally, if you want a lot more information you can run `sudo lspci -v` to see even more info about anything, for example, here's the output about my GTX1060 GPU: